owulveryck/blog/content/post/google-video-1.md

 ## Tag cloud

 I will only look at the label annotations.
-We have a lot of label founds described under the `description` fields and 1 to N location where such a description is found.
+The API has found a lot of label described under the `description` fields and 1 to N location where such a description is found.

-What I can do is to manipulate the data to list all the label founds with their frequency.
+What I can do is to manipulate the data to list all the label with their frequency.

-You can find [here](https://gist.github.com/owulveryck/70d97e1e73d664c1c927c253a862ac17) a little go code that will display labels as many times as they occurs.
+You can find [here](https://gist.github.com/owulveryck/70d97e1e73d664c1c927c253a862ac17) a little go code that will display labels as many times as they occur.

 For example: